 Jodi Strock, L.M.F.T., Humanistic Spirituality Counselor

-Jodi is a Licensed Marriage and Family Therapist whose practice includes working with individuals, couples and families.
-Jodi is trained in the Humanistic Spirituality approach and has a private practice in West Los Angeles and Westlake Village, CA. She uses mindfulness, meditation, inquiry, and other modalities to help her clients deepen their personal development.
+Jodi is a Licensed Marriage and Family Therapist working with individuals, couples and families.
+She has been trained in the Humanistic Spirituality approach and has a private practice in West Los Angeles.
+Her background as a family systems therapist incorporates many modalities including mindfulness, meditation and inquiry.

-Jodi graduated Suma Cum Laude from Philips Graduate Institute in 2007 with a master’s in Psychology and Cum Laude from Elon University in 2003 with a B.S. in Exercise Sports Science.
-She currently resides in Santa Monica with her husband, Justin Strock.
-She is a yogi who strongly believes that continuation of her own personal and spiritual work is the best way she can continue on the path of helping others.
+Jodi graduated from Philips Graduate Institute in 2007 with a master’s in Psychology and from Elon University in 2003 with a B.S. in Exercise Sports Science.
+Among others, she has been inspired by the work of Brene Brown, Tsoknyi Rinpoche, Janet Lansbury, Tara Brach, and Sharon Salzberg.
+She currently resides in Santa Monica with her husband, Justin Strock, and their two children.
+She is a yoga practitioner who strongly believes that continuation of her own personal and spiritual work is the optimum way she can continue on the path of helping others.